In this use case we want to store the contents of our webshop table in the data lake (nightly full extract).

 Results

-1. You created a Hadoop cluster (DataProc) which provides functionality for accessing cloud SQL (initialization action "cloud-sql-proxy") as well as the sqoop component for batch ingestion of relational data into our data lake.
+1. You created a Hadoop cluster (DataProc) as well as the sqoop component for batch ingestion of relational data into our data lake.

 2. You learned how to set up a DataProc cluster via the cloud shell.